 10. Exercise to Feel Better

 When there's something wrong, do something that your body feels like doing.
 For instance, in moments of anxiety, fight or flight kicks in.
-How about you do some fighting at your local martial arts gym or running to relieve the tension in yourself.
+How about you try training jiu jitsu or going for a neighborhood run to relieve your stress.
 Exercise pumps you up with feel-good endorphins, so it's helpful.
 Plus, it counteracts the other things we do that make us feel guilty, like stress eating, saying hurtful words, or start thinking about all the things that make us bad.
 So, instead of punishing yourself or other people with your pain, exercise allows you to work that problem in your head while moving around until the following mental health professional therapy appointment.
 If you struggle with depression, stress, or anxiety, you can deal with your feelings by doing what nature wants you to do: move.
 The couch potato is never happy.
 So get some fresh air, go for a walk, and take control of your life.
-Even something as simple as taking a walk can help these persistent thoughts go away.

 11. Read Positive Books

 People who read positive books every day don’t ask what is wrong with me.
-That’s because they become aware of their flaws and mistakes as they happen and change their path as a result.
+That’s because they become aware of their flaws and mistakes as they happen and change their behavior.
 Instead, focus on which behaviors and weaknesses you’d like to improve upon.
 Then, buy books on those topics.
 For example, if you notice you are constantly arguing with others, you might decide to purchase books on communication.
 If people describe you as cold, you might choose to invest in books about empathy or meditation books.
+If you tend to be critical of others, you might check out books on how to love people.
+The important thing to remember is not being discouraged by your flaws or weaknesses.
+Instead, be excited and grateful that you can change and mold yourself in any way.
+The person you are today is meant to evolve into someone extraordinary, someone you feel so geniunely happy to be.
+While you might be asking what is wrong with me today, a few years from now you’ll be grateful at what that question led you to become.
+And as long as you’re better than the person you were yesterday, you're on the right track.

 12. Seek Professional Help or a Therapist

 Often, people wonder what is wrong with me when they experience brain fog.
-This often occurs when someone is extremely exhausted, burnt out, unhealthy, or at their ends wits.
+This often occurs when someone is extremely exhausted, burnt out, or unhealthy.
 When your brain seems to no longer work well or fails to make good decisions, it’s time to recognize that maybe you need some extra help.
-Seeking professional help from a counselor, psychologist, psychiatrist, psychotherapist, or coach can help you get yourself back on track.
+Seeking professional help from a mental health professional can help you get yourself back on track.
 Unfortunately, no one performs at their peak all the time.
 Sometimes, you need to make changes in your life to get a reset in your environment or situation to help rejuvenate you.
+If you to solve your own problems and fail, it's only because you’re too close to the problem to see the solution.
+Sometimes you need someone to hear your experience and see the patterns you miss.
+Having an objective sounding board can also help prevent you from catastrophizing or digging yourself deeper into a hole.
+Consider professional help as a second opinion to help bring you closer to what you want in your life.
+When you start describing to them what is wrong with yourself, they’ll be able to remind you of what’s right.

 13. Spend Time with Your Best Friend

 Your friends are not a replacement for therapy.
-But spending time with them can often make you feel better than a mental health professional will.
-When you feel overwhelmed or your anxiety rise, it's helpful to talk to the right friend.
+But spending time with them can often make you feel pretty good.
+When you feel overwhelmed or your anxiety rises, it's helpful to talk to the right friend.
 Not all friends give good advice; some are better at relieving stress than giving you the right answer.
 Nearly everyone struggles with mental health in some form, so be careful about who you choose as a sounding board.
-If you have a mental health disorder like post-traumatic stress disorder, talking to a friend might be the wrong place to seek advice unless they've struggled with it.
 Be picky about who you go to; some people don't know the right things to say during times of hardship.
 But that doesn't mean you can't find someone to help you find the spark in you again during those days when something is wrong.
 Make talking to your favorite friend part of your daily life.

 15. Add Kindness to Your To Do List

 Moving forward, those with a traumatic past who struggle with their own thoughts could benefit from doing an act of kindness every day.
 Mindfully, doing a good deed every day without fail is one of the most transformative things you can do if you struggle with what feels like a "broken brain."
-You won't wonder, "what is wrong with me?" when you're busy helping others, being kind, and trying your best every day.
-You'll just be a good person.
+You won't wonder, "what is wrong with me?" when you're busy helping others, being kind, and trying your best every day, you'll just be a good person.
 Not all kind acts will be well received, but keep trying as you learn through it.
 It's easier to manage your stress and feelings if you're constantly putting good energy into the world.
 First, you start by doing something nice for someone once a day.
 However, as you get better, you start naturally do it multiple times a day for different people.
 And that's the change for the better that you get with doing something for a person.
 This is one of those treatment options that work better than anything else that people don't talk about.
+You can read books like 365 Acts of Kindness to Make a Difference by Nicole Martins Ferreira to create a daily kindness habit.

 16. Learn to Better Communicate

 We often ask what is wrong with me when our relationships aren’t going well.
-Maybe things are tough at work, or your romantic relationship ended suddenly.
-It’s important to learn how to communicate our needs with others.
+Whether it's professional or romantic, it's important to learn how to communicate our needs with others.
 Too often, we communicate in anger or frustration when things aren’t going well.
-But let’s face it, no one responds well to emotions or negativity.
+But let’s face it, no one responds well to negative emotions or reactions.
 That typically escalates the problem.
 And so one person leaves the situation feeling hurt, and the other often leaves feeling unheard.
 Both people end up not having their needs met.
 And that can lead to a lot of resentment over time.
 You can read books like Nonviolent Communication by Marshall Rosenberg to learn how to communicate your needs effectively.

-17. Always Remember You Don’t Know the Full Story
+17. Remember You Don’t Know The Full Story

 Conclusion